Q: How long as WMG been in business?

 A: Management encourages each association to develop a budget/finance committee to assist in budget preparation.
 If no committee is appointed, Management will provide a recommended budget at the Board’s request.

-Q: Does your company do reserve studies?
+Q: Does your company perform reserve studies?

 A: No. Experts who specialize in this area of expertise do reserves studies.
 Management assists the preparer by providing plans or documents that may be needed to complete the study.